WandLZhang/fast-science-0-stellar-engine/blueprints/il5/gcs-project/README.md

 terraform apply
 ```

 It will take a few minutes.
-When complete, you should see an output stating the command completed successfully, a list of the created resources, and some output variables with information to access your services.
+When complete, you should see an output stating the command completed successfully, a list of the created resources.

 ```
 module.kms.google_kms_key_ring.default[0]: Creating...